CHRIST, THE HOUSE OF GOD (EXCERPT OF CHRIST IN YOU)

 Christ is preparing a place for us in God.

-Lord, thou hast been our dwelling place in all generations.
+Lord, you have been our dwelling place in all generations.
 (Psalms 90:1)

 Chapter 14 of John has to do with our becoming an abiding place in the Father’s house.
 Theme of this part of the Scripture is, “Abide in me, and I in you.”
 The verb abide (John 15:4) is related to the Greek noun translated mansions, in John 14:2.
 Both words come from the same root.